“Genius is one percent inspiration, ninety-nine percent perspiration.” – Thomas Edison

 If you are saying to yourself, “I know the Founders student motto and the word grit is nowhere to be found,” then you are right, sort of… If you look at our student motto poster (see below) you will see the word “perseverance” at the bottom.
 Perseverance and grit refer to the same things, but one word is a little more “classical” than the other…

 Perseverance, or grit, has a prominent place in our student motto, at the end.
 It is at the bottom of school motto, not because it is least important, and not because is it the most important.
 The first part of the motto, honoring the good, the true, and the beautiful, describes universal aspirations; this part of the motto serves as a type of rudder.
 Perseverance, displaying courage and sustaining a commitment in light of struggles, serves as a type of anchor in the motto.

 In the short video clip viewed that follows, Dr. Duckworth explores “grit” as a major key to success in school.
 At the end she asks how grit can be formed in people.
 I know the answer.
 Watch the video and see what you come up with: Angela Lee Duckworth on Grit.
 Her talk is a compelling one for parents and educators.

 Reminders and Announcements:

-Hot Chocolate with the Headmaster:The topic for Wednesday morning, October 1st, is homework and studying.
-HCWHM will begin at 8:15 a.m. in the grammar school cafeteria (next door to the grammar school office building) right after Donuts with Dad.
+Hot Chocolate with the Headmaster:The topic for Wednesday morning, October 29th, is classical literature.
+HCWHM will begin at 8:15 a.m. in the grammar school cafeteria (next door to the grammar school office building).
 Reminder: These meetings are not meant for Q & A on a variety of school questions, nor for questions about a particular child.
 Presentation and discussion will pertain to the topic at hand.

-Online School Calendar: Keep up with Founders activities at http://foundersclassical.com/calendar/
+Online School Calendar: Keep up with Founders activities at http://foundersclassical.com/calendar/.

 Headmaster, Founders Classical Academy